openstack/neutron/doc/source/install/compute-install-obs.rst

    .. end

 #.
-Start the Linux Bridge agent and configure it to start when the
+Start the Open vSwitch agent and configure it to start when the
    system boots:

    .. code-block:: console

-      # systemctl enable openstack-neutron-linuxbridge-agent.service
+      # systemctl enable openstack-neutron-openvswitch-agent.service
-      # systemctl start openstack-neutron-linuxbridge-agent.service
+      # systemctl start openstack-neutron-openvswitch-agent.service

    .. end